Sputtering Machine

 - Magnetic applications, including DC magnetron sputtering

-To learn more about the physical sputtering process and the HEX system — including thin-film deposition, DC sputtering, and magnetron sputtering — read our articles about PVD coating, PVD vs CVD, and DC sputtering explained.
+To learn more about the physical sputtering process and the HEX system — including thin-film deposition, DC sputtering, and magnetron sputtering — read our articles about PVD coating, PVD vs CVD, and magnetron sputtering.

 What Is Sputtering?

-Sputtering or sputter deposition is a coating process in which a target surface receives a thin film of accelerated or “sputtered” atoms.
+Sputtering is one of the most popular methods of thin film deposition.
+It is a coating process in which a target surface receives a thin film of accelerated or “sputtered” atoms.
 The source or target material of the sputter coating can be a pure metal, an alloy, or a compound, such as an oxide or nitride.

 How Does a Sputtering Machine Work?

-Sputter deposition equipment bombards the target material with high-kinetic-energy ions in an inert-gas-filled vacuum chamber.
+Sputter deposition involves the bombardment of the target material with high-kinetic-energy ions in an inert-gas-filled vacuum chamber.
 This causes the target material to sputter a fine vapour of atomic particles, which travels through the gaseous plasma and lands on the sputtering target as a thin film.
 Watch our video of sputtering explained.

 Is the HEX a Magnetron Sputtering System?